Carlos Castaneda: Career

 While Castaneda was a well-known cultural figure, he rarely appeared in public forums.
 He was the subject of a cover article in the March 5, 1973, issue of Time, which described him as "an enigma wrapped in a mystery wrapped in a tortilla".
 There was controversy when it was revealed that Castaneda might have used a surrogate for his cover portrait.
 Correspondent Sandra Burton, apparently unaware of Castaneda's principle of freedom from personal history, confronted him about discrepancies in his account of his life.
 He responded: "To ask me to verify my life by giving you my statistics ... is like using science to validate sorcery.
 It robs the world of its magic and makes milestones out of us all."
-Following that interview, Castaneda completely retired from public view until the 1990s.
+The royalties from the Don Juan books made Castaneda a wealthy man.

+Castaneda's public reputation, especially among anthropologists, was severely damaged by the publication of the 1976 book Castaneda's Journey by Richard de Mille, which provided convincing evidence that Castaneda's journeys and account of Don Juan had likely been fabricated, following which the popularity of his books declined.
+By the mid-late 1970s, Castaneda completely retired from public view, until he returned to public speaking during the 1990s, by which time Castaneda's writings had taken on a more religious dimension and he had taken on the role of a spiritual leader to a following of devotees.
+Zuzana Marie Kostićová wrote in a 2022 journal article that "By the mid-80s, his transition from scholar to religious teacher, both as a writer and a leader, was complete."

 Tensegrity

 In the 1990s, Castaneda once again began appearing in public to promote Tensegrity, described in promotional materials as "the modernized version of some movements called magical passes developed by Indigenous shamans who lived in Mexico in times before the Spanish conquest".

-Castaneda, with Carol Tiggs, Florinda Donner-Grau and Taisha Abelar, created Cleargreen Incorporated in 1995, whose stated purpose was "to sponsor Tensegrity workshops, classes and publications".
+It has been described as "a specific physical excersise [sic] designed to manipulate with energy in the human energetic body".
+Castaneda, with Carol Tiggs, Florinda Donner-Grau and Taisha Abelar, created Cleargreen Incorporated in 1995, the stated purpose of which was "to sponsor Tensegrity workshops, classes and publications".
 Tensegrity seminars, books, and other merchandise were sold through Cleargreen.

 Personal life

 Castaneda married Margaret Runyan in Mexico in 1960, according to Runyan's memoirs.
 He is listed as the father on the birth certificate of Runyan's son, C.J.
-Castaneda, even though the biological father was a different man.
+Castaneda (who later took the name Adrian Vashon), even though the biological father was a different man.
 In an interview, Runyan said she and Castaneda were married from 1960 to 1973; however, Castaneda obscured whether the marriage occurred, and his death certificate stated he had never been married.
+Shortly prior to moving to America, Castaneda reportedly fathered a daughter with a partner in Lima (with some sources alleging he moved to the United States to evade responsibility for caring for her) though he had no later children and may have had a vasectomy.